 Improve the quality of the simulations

-To fine tune the graphics in Finale 3D you can use the Finale 3D effect editor (currently in beta test, as of May 2019), and you can create cake simulations from individual effects using the “Combine as cake…” function (not yet implemented, estimate Q4 2019).
+To fine tune the graphics in Finale 3D you can use the Finale 3D effect editor (currently in beta test, as of May 2019), and you can create cake simulations from individual effects using the Effects > Create cake from selected items…” function.
 You can also create complex effects including multi-effect cakes by typing in the VDL directly, but the syntax of VDL for cakes is a little complicated.